Song requests, music through your Twitch chat bot

 button at the bottom of the menu to save the settings.

-Adjusting the max amount of song requests in the queue
+Adjusting the maximum amount of Song Requests in the queue

-To adjust the maximum total amount of song requests in the queue, open up the settings menu and change the value for «Maximum requests in the primary playlist»
+To adjust the maximum total number of Song Requests in the queue, open the settings menu and change the value for «Maximum requests in the primary playlist»

 .